Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     $ paster create -t pylons QuickWiki

 When prompted for which templating engine to use, simply hit enter for the default (Mako).
-When prompted for SQLAlchemy configuration, enter 'True'.
+When prompted for SQLAlchemy configuration, enter ``True``.

 Now let's start the server and see what we have: